bytingbits/varisai-verse/README.md

 ## What is a Varisai?

-A varisai is a practice pattern used in Carnatic music that follows a systematic progression of swaras (musical notes).
+They're exercises which will strengthen your that follows a systematic progression of swaras (musical notes).
+Varisais are the bread and butter of music (not just carnatic music), if you will!

 ## Basic Swaras
 The seven basic swaras in Carnatic music are: